Oil Refinery Workers and Asbestos Exposure

 Asbestos-containing products that put petrochemical refinery workers at risk include:

-• Firebrick and refractory cement, half-moon thermal pipe insulation, block insulation, insulating exchanging cement, and fireproofing spray; all of which were used on boilers, heat-treating equipment, industrial vats, steam pipes, and fittings
+• Thermal Insulation and Refractory Materials: Firebrick and refractory cement, half-moon thermal pipe insulation, block insulation, insulating exchanging cement, and fireproofing spray; all of which were used on boilers, heat-treating equipment, industrial vats, steam pipes, and fittings

 Today, accepted research shows the single greatest risk factor in developing mesothelioma is occupational exposure of asbestos in an at-risk industry.
 As the CDC notes, work in petrochemical and refinery occupations elevates the risk of asbestos exposure and the development of devastating diseases like mesothelioma, lung cancer, and other asbestos-related conditions.

 Many studies have supported the connection between the development of mesothelioma and work in the petrochemical and refinery industries.
-Some examples include:

-• A 1994 study published in the Scandinavian Journal of Work, Environment and Health studied workers from two oil refineries in Italy who had been employed between 1914 and 1988.
+• 1994 study published in the Scandinavian Journal of Work, Environment and Health studied workers from two oil refineries in Italy who had been employed between 1914 and 1988.
 Researchers found evidence to support that exposure to asbestos in oil refineries causes pleural mesothelioma, including significantly increased risks of mesothelioma among maintenance workers, electricians, and laborers.

 Petrochemical and oil refinery workers exposed to asbestos face elevated risks of developing mesothelioma, lung cancer, and other asbestos-related health conditions.
 These diseases are devastating for victims and families and come with profound emotional and financial consequences.